charlc89/charlc89.github.io/_posts/2026-01-28-Why-Immunology.md

 feature_image: "/assets/images/cellatwork.png"
 ---

 The study of immunology is fascinating.
 The immune cells communicate with each other and work together while behaving with different personalities inside the human body.
+There are still many unknowns about how they are educated from a naive student towards a mature specialist to safeguard our body in different disease contexts.
 <!-- more -->

 Every immune cell plays a role in the body, like an orchestra: